 Please meet and join us in congratulating these exceptional Sonlight-educated students who are poised to make a difference in the world.
-As the winners of our annual Sonlight scholarship competition, they have each been awarded each with $20,000, $10,000 or $4,000 for college.
+As the winners of our annual Sonlight scholarship competition, they have each been awarded $20,000, $10,000, or $4,000 for college.

 But they are also kind, big-hearted young adults.
 Through ministry and volunteerism, they live life with Jesus in their hearts and long to share God’s kingdom with the world.

 $20,000 Scholarship Winner: Emmalene Sotomayor of Douglassville, PA

 Emmalene Sotomayor of Douglassville, PA has used Sonlight throughout her entire education and has excelled academically, being named a National Merit Commended Scholar based on her PSAT scores.
 She doesn’t stop with academics, however.
 Her list of extra-curricular involvement fills an entire page!

 Emmalene is musically talented and plays for the youth band at her church, took 2nd place at a local fiddle festival, and played violin in orchestras throughout her high school years.
 She is also a talented writer (we’d like to think that all of those Sonlight books gave her some inspiration!)
 Emmalene is the creator and editor of the World Changers Homeschool Association newspaper and has written three novels.
 The first of these novels was completed at age 8.